 Additional Fuel Tanks

-Many of the larger helicopters designed for the Off-Shore and Search & Rescue markets have provisions for additional or auxillary fuel tanks to be installed in them to greatly improve their range.
+Many of the larger helicopters designed for the Off-Shore and Search & Rescue markets have provisions for additional or auxiliary fuel tanks to be installed in them to greatly improve their range.
 This is great for the larger machines that have the space, but what about the smaller aircraft?

 Generally, the smaller helicopters listed above will be confined to general use with the fuel tank they have, but for long trips, temporary bladder-type fuel tanks can be installed in the passenger compartment.